 - University of Wisconsin–Madison Maximum Levels of Graduate Assistantship Appointments Policy

 - University of Wisconsin–Madison Policy for Supplementation and Concurrent Appointments for Graduate Students Holding Predoctoral Fellowships or Traineeships

 Project/Program Assistant Letter Templates:

-Most PAs are moving to non-exempt roles.
+Most PAs are moving to non-exempt FLSA status.
 If you have a PA that has another appointment (such as TA or LSA), it may be necessary to make the PA appointment FLSA exempt.
 BEFORE appointing the student, please send the appointment details (both appointment UDDS, title, dates, percent etc), along with a draft of the appropriate exempt PA letter to your STS/SA HR Rep

 Lecturer(SA) Letter Template: